Why do I owe taxes as a non-resident?

 There are a few possible scenarios that come to mind:

 If you filed a Canadian tax return before, the CRA can contact you at any time within 6 years and ask you to file a tax return.
-When you filed your taxes, the CRA created an online CRA Account for you and they have all your data.
+When you filed your taxes, and you registered for the online CRA Account they have all your data.
 A filing request is ‘likely’.

-If you never filed a Canadian tax return, you are not registered in the system and there is no online CRA data.
+If you never filed a Canadian tax return, you are not registered with a CRA Account, so there is no online CRA data.

 How does the CRA reach me?